Rukhaya MK, an award-winning writer, has published her works in national and international anthologies and journals.

 I first surmised the Horses' Heads

 Were toward Eternity –

 They pass the children playing at school-at recess -in the ring.
 The 'ring' probably refers to the vicious cycle of life, the 'recess' to the breaks life has to offer.
 The activity of the children is juxtaposed against the passivity of Nature.
-Emily Dickinson talks of the children, the grazing grain and the setting sun in this stanza.
-She therefore attempts at condensing the animate world, vegetative world and the inanimate world.
-She notices the daily routine that she leaves behind-the three stages to feminity, children, fertility (fields) and procreation (grazing grain).
+Emily Dickinson talks of the children, the grazing grain, and the setting sun in this stanza.
+She, therefore, attempts at condensing the animate world, vegetative world, and inanimate world.
+She notices the daily routine that she leaves behind-the three stages of feminity, children, fertility (fields), and procreation (grazing grain).

-The only physical entities that hold value in the earthly existence are now are her Gossamer, gown, tippet and tulle.
+The only physical entities that hold value in the earthly existence are now are her Gossamer, gown, tippet, and tulle.
 Only these hold material value as now the body is devoid of its soul.
 The two concluding stanzas exemplify a marked progressive decrease in precision and concreteness.
 This echoes her gradual transition to death.
 The "House" seems like a swelling of the ground.
-The house is identified with the grave from the "roof" that is "scarcely visible" and the "cornice"- the moulding around the coffin's lid.
-This was supposed to be the ultimate destination .
+The house is identified with the grave from the "roof" that is "scarcely visible" and the "cornice"- the molding around the coffin's lid.
+This was supposed to be the ultimate destination.

 Yet, the poetess claims: Since then-'tis centuries-and yet Feels shorter than the day I first surmised the horses' heads Were toward Eternity.